Whether you’re just starting a freelance business or running a growing agency or B2B brand, you need to generate quality leads.

 Need a little extra help?
 Answer the Public, a tool that visualizes Google autocomplete data, can be a great way to get inspiration on potential titles.
 In this example, we can see common “how” searches on the subject of SEO:

 Having picked out a theme, it’s time to create your ebook.
 As a general guide, you should be aiming for at least 2,000 words broken down across multiple sections and subsections, although some ebooks are much longer.
-Once you’ve written the copy, turn it into a pdf, using graphics and images to highlight key stats, quotes, or information.
+Once you’ve written the copy, compare two documents then turn it into a pdf, using graphics and images to highlight key stats, quotes, or information.

 Step 2: Build a Landing Page